 This has been especially pronounced in the retail sector.
 According to April 2021 Labor Department data, 649,000 retail workers quit their jobs, faster than any other industry, and 965,000 jobs were open in the sector.

 Those who stay but do not know much about the organizations they work for also tend to have low engagement rate, which can negatively impact service delivery.
-A fascinating Harvard Business Review article points out how highly skilled and tenured customer-facing employees generate more sales per hour at work.
+The Harvard Business Review pointed out how highly skilled and tenured customer-facing employees generate more sales per hour at work.
 More specifically, an improvement in employee experience can help workers generate a 65% increase in revenue, from $57 per person-hour worked to $87 per person-hour.

 So what can be done?
 We turned to experts and studies to check their recommendations.
 Here’s what we found.